Shriinivas/misc/README.md

 ## Blender Image Launcher

-The `blenderimagelauncher.py` script allows the user to launch blender and import an image or video as a plane directly from command line.
+The `blenderimagelauncher.py` script allows the user to launch blender and import an image, video (as plane via Import Image as Plane add-on) or svg (as Bezier curves via Import SVG add-on) directly from command line.
 It also adjusts several settings to make the render look as natural as possible, similar to its appearance in image/video processing apps.
 Each adjustment can be toggled via command-line arguments.

 - Remove the default cube
 - Use emission shader for plane and import the plane with Z+ up axis